 Money-back guarantee: 30 DAYS

-IPVanish is a veteran provider that recently expanded its network to cover more than 100 countries.
+IPVanish is a veteran provider that recently expanded its network to have over 3,200 servers covering more than 100 countries.
 It’s a solid choice for anyone hoping to protect their browser traffic and won’t be stopped by most online restrictions.
-In fact, we’ve had great results using it to access platforms like Netflix, BBC iPlayer, and Peacock from abroad.
+In fact, I’ve had great results using it to access platforms like Netflix, BBC iPlayer, and Peacock from abroad.
 There’s no connection limit either, something very few VPNs can say.
+If you need assistance, support staff are on hand 24 hours per day via live chat.

 IPVanish uses 10 Gbps servers, so in theory, it should be faster than most of its rivals.
-To find out if that’s true, our experts ran three speed tests (in the morning, at noon, and in the afternoon) using a 250 Mbps connection.
+With that in mind, I ran three speed tests (in the morning, at noon, and in the afternoon) using a 250 Mbps connection.
 IPVanish achieved an average speed of 144.56 Mbps, which is almost 10 times the recommended speed for streaming 4K content.
-Suffice to say, it’s more than capable of handling day to day browsing.
-The table below shows all of our test results:
+Suffice to say, it’s more than capable of handling day-to-day browsing.
+Here are my full test results:

-The secure browser extension doesn’t actually provide any customizable security features, but it does keep you safe using powerful encryption, automatic ad and tracker-blocking, and automatic history-deletion.
+I liked that IPVanish’s Secure Browser extension didn’t require any configuration or setup; it just automatically keeps you safe using powerful encryption, automatic ad and tracker-blocking, and automatic history-deletion.
 Naturally, IPVanish refuses to keep logs of your online activities and has proven this with multiple independent audits.

 Buy this VPN if: